zhqu1148980644/TMP/leetcode/452-Minimum-Number-of-Arrows-to-Burst-Balloons.md

         sort(points.begin(), points.end());

         int arrow = 1, prevend = points[0][1];
-        for (int i = 1; i < points.size(); i++) {
+        // two intervals with the second's start equals to the first's end is considered as overlapping. for (int i = 1; i < points.size(); i++) {
             if (points[i][0] > prevend) {
                 arrow++;